BarakBinyamin/puttputt/README.md

 # puttputt
-A cross platform desktop app example.
-It's a basic serial client
+A native desktop app example for windows, mac, and linux.
+It's a simple serial client

+Made with a vue frontend & packedged with a nodejs exectuable

 Tested on x86_64: Ubuntu 20.04, MacOS Monterey, Windows 10